Skip to Main Content

 Personal car insurance:

 Beyond having to deal with expensive gas prices, drivers will likely encounter price increases on their car insurance policy based on multiple factors.
-Many of these factors were already trends affecting drivers in 2022 and are expected to persist into 2023.
+Many of these factors were already trends affecting drivers in 2023 and are expected to persist into 2024.

 Similar to how inflation is affecting homeowners/condo/renters insurance policies, increased costs of all goods and services make any potential car accidents or collisions all the more expensive to cover.
 More expensive auto repairs and replacements due to supply chain issues will in turn create more expensive auto insurance rates and premiums.

 Other causes of the predicted increases to auto insurance rates come from the higher chance of total car accidents, due to more Americans being out driving, as well as increased extreme weather scenarios and natural disasters.
 While most natural disasters and cases of extreme weather are more likely to affect coastal regions, Massachusetts drivers can still be susceptible to encountering freak weather events like snow, flooding or harsh winds that could damage your vehicle or cause accidents.
 To learn more about what coverage you need on your policy to cover any potential floods or water damage, check out this helpful article: Is Water Damage Covered by Car Insurance?
-If you’re instead wondering exactly how your insurance will cover you after heavy winds toppled a tree into your car, read up on how insurance covers tree falls.
+If you’re instead wondering exactly how your insurance will cover you after heavy winds toppled a tree into your car, read up on how insurance covers tree falls

 When it comes to commercial insurance policies for businesses big and small, rates can be all over the place.
 This can be dependent upon numerous factors such as the type of business, income, structures, and more.